History of Westcott CC

 The club re-entered League cricket in its present format, in the Oxfordshire Cricket League in 1979, and were winners of Division 4 in our first season, which was followed the next season by winning Division 3.
 We then won our first League Cup competition in 1983, where we defeated Hailey to lift the Telegraph Cup.

-In 1990 we celebrated our club centenary, and were fortunate to do this in style, as we were invited to a tour of Barbados to play 5 matches, one of which was on the Test Match ground, at the Kensington Oval, Bridgetown.
+In 1990 we celebrated our club centenary and were fortunate to do this in style, as we were invited to a tour of Barbados to play five matches, one of which was on the Test Match ground at the Kensington Oval, Bridgetown.

 In 2006 we played youth cricket in the Bucks & Aylesbury Mid-week Leagues and were Under 15’s winners in 2008.
 The same year the 1st XI were promoted having won Division 4 and the club won the ‘Most Improved Ground’ award.

-In 2011 the First Team finished 3rd in the League, only to find themselves promoted to Division 2… this was confirmed after the season had been completed.
+In 2011 the 1st XI finished 3rd in the League, only to find themselves promoted to Division 2… this was confirmed after the season had been completed.

 In 2015 the club celebrated its 125th anniversary of the formation of the club as we know it, the celebrations culminated in a Black tie Dinner at the Akeman Inn with former England test captain Graham Gooch as guest speaker.